-The late afternoon August sun shone mercilessly into my face as I made my way across the parking lot of the call center where I had been working as a janitor.
+The late afternoon August sun shone mercilessly in my face as I made my way across the parking lot of the call center where I had been working as a janitor.

 Generally, I liked the hot days in Coeur d’Alene Idaho, especially when I could go swimming in the lake with my daughter Susanna after work.
-But on that particular afternoon in early August, I had five hours of office work to look forward to, as part of a second Master’s degree I had begun to pursue.
-If I was lucky, I could get the work done in order to be in bed by 10:00, before beginning another long day as a janitor.
+But on that particular afternoon in early August, I had five hours of office work ahead of me, as part of a second Master’s degree I was getting ready to pursue.
+If I was lucky, I could get the work done in order to be in bed by 11:00, before beginning another long day as janitor.

-I had taken this janitorial job earlier in the summer after my business as a freelance writer had slowed down.
+I had taken this janitorial job in early 2018 after my business as a freelance writer had slowed down.
 Although working as a janitor could be mind-numbing and monotonous, it did have some compensations.
 For one thing, I was able to spend about a third of my work time listening to audio books.
-As I dusted railings, cleaned toilets and emptied trash cans, my imagination was fired up with the novels of Charles Dickens, Graham Greene, John Buchan, Elizabeth Gaskell, Evelyn Waugh and Alexandre Dumas.
+As I dusted railings, cleaned toilets and emptied trash cans, my imagination was ignited with the novels of Charles Dickens, Graham Greene, John Buchan, Elizabeth Gaskell, Evelyn Waugh and Alexandre Dumas.
 These novels lifted my spirits and transported me into far-away worlds of suspense, heroism and romance.

-On that particular afternoon in early August, however, the novels I listened to seemed to produce a deleterious effect.
+But on that particular afternoon in early August, the novels I listened to at work only produced a deleterious effect.
 I couldn’t help thinking that the characters in these stories inhabited worlds that were so fresh and vivid compared to the monotony of modern life.
 As I approached my truck, I thought, “Why can’t I have the type of adventures that John Buchan’s characters are always falling into?”
 The novels reminded me that in my youth I had been like the young George Bailey in It’s a Wonderful Life and dreamed of traveling the world.
 Instead I was going grey cleaning toilets.

 Once situated in my truck, I knew that I didn’t have the energy to drive home.
-I was finding it difficult to keep my eyes open, having got up at 5:00 AM that morning to squeeze in three hours of writing before beginning my janitorial duties.
-To make matters worse, there was a heavy smell of smoke in the air from wildfires raging in neighboring Montana.
+I was finding it difficult to keep my eyes open, having gotten up at 5:00 AM that morning to squeeze in three hours of study before beginning my janitorial duties.
+To make matters worse, there was a heavy smell of smoke in the air from wildfires in neighboring Montana.
 The smoke made me feel light-headed and drowsy.

-As hot as it was in my truck, I decided to climb into the back seat and have a nap before driving back.
-After situating myself comfortably with a pillow I kept for such a purpose, my mind continued to dwell on the disparity of my boring life with the adventures of people like Richard Hannay in John Buchan’s novels, or the Count of Monte Cristo in Alexandre Dumas’ story by the same name.
+As hot as it was in my truck, I decided to climb into the back seat and have a nap before driving home.
+After situating myself comfortably with a pillow that I kept on hand for just such a purpose, my mind continued to dwell on the disparity of my boring life with the adventures of people like Richard Hannay in John Buchan’s novels, or the Count of Monte Cristo in Alexandre Dumas’ story by the same name.
 “Man,” I thought, “I would give anything to visit some of the places in these stories!”

 Normally I would have been startled to see a strange man in my truck.
 But this gentleman seemed to be treating the entire occasion as if it were the most ordinary thing in the world.
 Somehow, this sense of ordinariness rubbed off on me.
-I would have been tempted to treat him as an apparition or vision were it not for the strong smell of cigar smoke that clung to his tweed suit.
+I would have been tempted to treat him as an apparition were it not for the strong smell of cigar smoke that clung to his tweed suit (apparitions generally don’t smell).
 As far as his looks were concerned, I can only describe him by saying that he was extremely fat and looked exactly like the pictures of G.K.
 Chesterton in his mid-life.

 Dozens of questions suddenly occurred to me, but somehow, all I was able to do was to blurt out, “Gosh, you sure look a lot like G.K.
 Chesterton.”

-He eyed me inquisitively through his old fashioned spectacles, and then slowly replied, “My friend, the reason I look like G.K.
+The man eyed me inquisitively through his old fashioned spectacles before slowly replying, “My friend, the reason I look like G.K.
 Chesterton is because I am G.K.
 Chesterton.”

 “Oh,” I said in excitement.
 “I’m so glad you’ve come because I just love your books, especially your stories.”